singh-karanpal/Capstone/README.md

 This process could take couple hours.

-### Running all from one command
+### Running all model from one command (not recommended)

-An alternative would is to run the following command at the command line/terminal from the root directory of this project.
-However, this process would run the models in your computer instead of the cloud, it will only use **1 epoc** so won't return as good results, it will take several hours, and your computer may crash in the process:
+An alternative for the previous steps is to run the following command at the command line/terminal from the root directory of this project.

+**Warning:** This process would run the models in your computer instead of the cloud, only uses **1 epoc** so won't return as good results, take several hours, and your computer may crash in the process:
 ```
 make all
 ```